Your questions, answered

 When is the garbage and horticultural debris collected?

-Household garbage is collected on Thursdays.
-Cans, bags and containers should not be put curbside before Wednesday evening and put away as soon as possible on Thursday.
-Horticultural debris and recyclables are picked up on Fridays and should not be put at the curbside until Thursday PM.
-If a holiday falls on a weekday the pickups are pushed back a day.
+In Cape Royal, all garbage, recyclables, and horticultural debris is collected on Tuesday.
+Cans, bags and containers should not be put curbside before Monday evening and put away as soon as possible on Tuesday.
+There is no collection on major holidays.
+If a holiday falls on a weekday, pickups will occur a day later.

 For more information on yard waste collection, visit Lee County's website regarding Residential Yard Waste Disposal.